hassen8/Matryoshka-ICD/project_report.md

 - **Evaluation**:
     - Metrics: Micro-F1, ROC-AUC, and Precision@5 (P@5).
     - **N.B**: Metrics are calculated *independently* for each nesting dimension during validation.
+    - **Threshold Tuning**: Since the dataset is highly imbalanced, probabilities can be pushed low.
+The evaluation includes a threshold tuning sweep to find the optimal global threshold specifically for Micro-F1, recognizing that 0.5 is often a suboptimal default.
     - Evaluation tools in `src/utils.py` automatically generate grouped bar charts and validation curves to track these metrics across Matryoshka dimensions during training.
     - This allows verification that the 64-dim representation performs comparably to the 768-dim one (the "Matryoshka" effect).